mpip/pfft/doc/reference.rst

     local_gc_start[t] = local_start[t] - gc_below[t];
     local_ngc[t] = local_n[t] + gc_below[t] + gc_above[t];

-I.e., the local array block is increased in every dimension by elements below and elements above.
-Hereby, the is wrapped periodically whenever exceeds the array dimensions.
+I.e., the local array block is increased in every dimension by ``gc_below`` elements below and ``gc_above`` elements above.
+Hereby, the ``data`` is wrapped periodically whenever ``k[t]`` exceeds the array dimensions.
 The number of ghost cells in every dimension can be chosen independently and can be arbitrary large, i.e., PFFT ghost cell communication also handles the case where the requested data exceeds next neighbor communication.
 The number of ghost cells can even be bigger than the array size, which results in multiple local copies of the same data elements at every process.
-However, the arrays and must be equal among all MPI processes.
+However, the arrays ``gc_below`` and ``gc_above`` must be equal among all MPI processes.

 PFFT ghost cell communication can work on both, the input and output array distributions.
-Substitute and by and if you are interested in ghost cell communication of the input array.
-For ghost cell communication of the output array, substitute and by and .
+Substitute ``local_n`` and ``local_start`` by ``local_ni`` and ``local_i_start`` if you are interested in ghost cell communication of the input array.
+For ghost cell communication of the output array, substitute ``local_n`` and ``local_start`` by ``local_no`` and ``local_o_start``.

 Using Ghost Cell Plans
 ~~~~~~~~~~~~~~~~~~~~~~

-We introduce a new datatype that stores all the necessary information
+We introduce a new datatype ``pfft_gcplan`` that stores all the
-for ghost cell communication.
-Using a ghost cell plan follows the
+necessary information for ghost cell communication.
+Using a ghost cell
-typical workflow: At first, determine the parallel data distribution;
+plan follows the typical workflow: At first, determine the parallel data
-cf. Section [sec:gc:local-size].
-Next, create a ghost cell plan; cf.
+distribution; cf. Section [sec:gc:local-size].
+Next, create a ghost cell
-Section [sec:gc:plan-cdata] and Section [sec:gc:plan-rdata].
-Execute the
+plan; cf. Section [sec:gc:plan-cdata] and Section [sec:gc:plan-rdata].
-ghost cell communication with one of the following two collective
+Execute the ghost cell communication with one of the following two
-functions
+collective functions

 ::